FreedyPlugins/FreedyPlugins/fmg2/english_wiki.md

 ```
 The `if` command executes the next command when the condition is true.
 The `else` command executes the next command when the condition is false.
-In the above syntax, `/=` is true when the two values ​​are different, so "True." is output.
+In the above syntax, `/=` is true when the two values ​​are different, so "true." is output.
-If the two values are equal, "False." will be output because the two values are not different.
+If the two values are equal, "false." will be output because the two values are not different.

 ```
 if ( "first value" = "second value" )